isomerpages/moe-etd-tflb/pages/Brain Boost Time.md

 	<li>Increased engagement and enjoyment in the learning process</li>
 </ul>

-<center><blockquote><i>"BBT definitely makes lessons more interesting.
+<center><blockquote><i>BBT definitely makes lessons more interesting.
 Makes pupils more alive.
 After using BBT, they are more responsive and more at ease.
 I noticed that difference.
-In terms of quality of work and focus, I can see that they are more keen to do the work after" - Primary 5 Teacher</i></blockquote></center>
+In terms of quality of work and focus, I can see that they are more keen to do the work after - Primary 5 Teacher</i></blockquote></center>

-<center><blockquote><i>"When I use BBT, the process is smooth, the resources are ready, and I don’t need to prepare, which is good.
-As I use BBT over time, it becomes like a routine and more students participate" - Primary 4/5 Teacher</i></blockquote></center>
+<center><blockquote><i>When I use BBT, the process is smooth, the resources are ready, and I don’t need to prepare, which is good.
+As I use BBT over time, it becomes like a routine and more students participate - Primary 4/5 Teacher</i></blockquote></center>

 <center><h3>Awards</h3></center>
 <center>BBT was awarded the <b>Ministry of Education Innergy Gold Award - HQ (Academic)</b> in 2022.
 The award recognises individuals and teams that have successfully developed and implemented innovations, bringing about significant benefits and impact in their workplaces.</center>